When you focus on adding value to others, your own success and happiness will flow naturally.

 The nuggets of wisdom, the wonderful illustrative–and often humorous–stories, the great quotations from other leaders, and the “can-do” attitude Maxwell conveys to the reader were all excellent.
 He successfully made the case that an effort to improve one’s communication skills can “take their relationships, their work, and their lives to another level.”
 I especially recommend this to someone trying to improve their public speaking skills.

 The underlying sub-theme throughout is that we must approach everything we do with the belief that people are valuable, and all the connecting skills we need to cultivate are merely ways to convey that sense of appreciation and valuation of people to them in whatever way we interact.
 Whether we”re communicating with loved ones, co-workers, clients, or an audience, we need to care about–and try to understand–their needs and wants BEFORE we start.
 If we come to the engagement with only a desire to promote our own self-interests, we’ve missed a golden opportunity.
 “To add value to others, one must first value others.”

 “What former South African president Nelson Mandela said is true: ‘If you talk to a man in the language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.’
 The bottom line is that indifference is really a form of selfishness.”

-One “Aha” piece of the book for me was in his discussion about the importance of having passion for whatever you’re trying to convey, and he distinguishes passion from emotion.
-He suggests that before you speak to people, you should ask yourself these questions:
+One “Aha” piece of the book for me was in his discussion about the importance of having passion for whatever you’re trying to convey.
+He distinguishes passion from emotion and suggests that before you speak to people, you should ask yourself these questions: